 Students who choose classes a la carte or to take core classes and electives outside of school have shortened schedules.

-**Due to Covid-19, virtual class times are somewhat reduced in order to give our students time to get away from their computers between classes.**
+**Due to Covid-19, IF a return to virtual schooling is necessary, class times would be somewhat reduced in order to give our students time to get away from their computers between classes.**